Do schools really need to promote themselves to parents?

-Design wise, many school’s website are poor.
-In this context I mean two things:
+Design-wise, many school’s websites are fairly poor.
+In this context, I mean two things:

 Content on the site should be structured so that these three primary groups can efficiently find the content that they need.
 Having unclear menu options or too many options that go below the fold, do not help site visitors to navigate.

 I came across one school that had a homepage menu option labelled ‘Headlice’.
 Perhaps this sort of topic might be best covered off in a FAQs section rather than having it quite so prominently on the homepage?

 I’ll bet my bottom dollar that the entrance foyer in most schools will be an Aladdin’s cave designed to welcome visitors and showcase some of the pupils’ best work, as well as pointing people in the direction of the school office.

 The same approach should be taken with the homepage of a website – welcoming and informative.
 Factual information about the school should be interspersed with enticing highlights about the school’s approach and ethos, with clear navigational cues to help people find what they need.

 The content on many sites is thin to non-existent.
 No one would expect the main body of the website to be updated very often – but term dates, newsletters etc should all be readily available.
 Many schools now use ParentMail or similar to communicate, but if a parent accidentally deletes an email, they should be able to access the information digitally elsewhere.

 It’s not new and it’s not hard but few schools blog.
 It would be great to see more pupils blogging on their school’s website.
 Let’s face it – most of today’s children are going to need to be super IT literate, so this is a great way to bring learning to life.